Canon 5D Mark IV vs SX420

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 5D Mark IV and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the 5D Mark IV followed on from the Canon 5D Mark III.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon SX420?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.